WhatsApp/erlfmt/doc/erlfmt_algebra.md

 This means that to consider the set of all possible layouts, it's enough to consider only the set of non-dominated layouts, known as "pareto frontier".

+### Choosing between multiple layouts

+There are 2 cases where one layout has to be chosen from many where the partial order over metrics can't be used alone:

+  * When none of the layouts matches, but we still want to print something, we need to pick "the best looser".
+This is done by picking the layout with the minimal width.
+  * At the very end where multiple layouts are possible.
+All the possible layouts are compared by height, max width and last line width (in that order) and the smallest one is picked.